-I want students to leave my classroom with an appetite for continued discovery, feeling accomplished and empowered with the ability to think critically, solve problems, and test new boundaries.
+I want students to leave my classroom with an appetite for continued discovery, feeling capable and empowered; possessing the ability to think critically and test boundaries.
 It is my desire for them to become able, industrious agents of expression and creativity.
-To satisfy these expectations, I implement several instructional approaches and personal practices that are a combination of experience in the classroom, research of new methods and practices, influence of past instructors, and continued observation of colleagues.
+To satisfy these ambitions, I implement instructional approaches and personal practices that are a combination of experience in the classroom, pedagogical research, and continued observation of colleagues.

 Beginning on day one, I interject personality traits that foster a strong student/instructor relationship and allow students to see me as human.
 Many of these traits, such as my humor and enthusiasm, become part of daily life in the classroom, cultivating a positive, community-oriented space which boosts creativity, builds confidence, and increases overall student engagement.
 Relationships with students built during the course often extend beyond the classroom in the form of academic and career advice, personal studio visits, reference letters, and continued mentorship after graduation.
 At the same time, I establish expectations for conduct, detail policies and procedures, and outline assignments and objectives.
 Delivery of these expectations is clear and direct to set firm boundaries.
 This also creates an environment where respect is customary and reciprocated, and sets high standards for behavior and involvement in the course.